archanatikole/Assignment/README.md

 # Assignment
 This project is created to give an example for Publicly available API: http://dummy.restapiexample.com/ The site has API for CRUD operations for employee record which you are going to write tests against.
+Project is created in RestAssured Cucumber
+After execution report will be displayed in report folder.
+Also output json of each operation will be stored in excel testResult.xlsx.

 ## Prerequisites
 1. Install apache maven